udoumoh/Cryptarithm-X-SimpleCryptography/README.md

 No command-line arguments are needed.
 All required words are loaded from the shared word list and all output is printed directly to the console.

----

-### Claimed Grade and Justification (≥ 80%)

-I believe this work belongs in the ≥80% band because it goes beyond producing a single solver script.
-The solution is delivered as three coordinated modules:

-1. A **random instance solver** that dynamically samples English words and attempts a fresh puzzle on each run.
-2. An **edge-case testing module** that demonstrates constraint correctness on classical solvable, deliberately unsatisfiable, and adversarial inputs.
-3. An **all-solutions module** that demonstrates model blocking and returns the full solution count for a given puzzle.

-This structure covers **creative additions**, **systematic testing beyond typical cases**, and **demonstrates awareness of completeness vs satisfiability**.
-I also provide explicit semantic verification of solver outputs, and a reflective comparison to non-constraint approaches.
-These coverage points align with the ≥80% rubric for: development process, testing depth, and paradigm reflection.

----

 ## 1. Introduction